Piercing Science

 What does gauge mean in piercing, and why does the number go backwards?

-The gauge system in body piercing comes from the American Wire Gauge (AWG) standard — a historical system where higher numbers mean thinner wire.
+The gauge system in body piercing comes from the American Wire Gauge (AWG) standard, a historical system where higher numbers mean thinner wire.
 So a 20g needle (0.8mm) is very fine, while an 8g barbell (3.2mm) is quite heavy.
 This counter-intuitive scale confuses clients and apprentices alike, which is why professional piercers and manufacturers use millimeters as the precise standard.

 Why does even a fraction of a millimeter matter for healing?

 When a piercing is performed, the fistula (the channel) is created at a specific diameter.
-A fractional mismatch between the needle and the replacement jewelry can cause excessive trauma or "cheese-cutter" migration — where the jewelry slowly cuts through tissue.
+A fractional mismatch between the needle and the replacement jewelry can cause excessive trauma or "cheese-cutter" migration, where the jewelry slowly cuts through tissue.
 Matching your replacement jewelry to the exact millimeter of your healed track is a clinical requirement, not a preference.

 What are the standard gauge sizes for common piercing types?

 Earlobe piercings are typically performed at 20g (0.8mm) or 18g (1.0mm).
 Navel, nipple, and tongue piercings are usually 14g (1.6mm).
 Septum piercings are commonly 16g (1.2mm) or 14g (1.6mm).
-For stretched lobes, the jump from 2g (6.0mm) to 0g (8.0mm) is a full 2mm — requiring careful, staged stretching over time to avoid tears or blowouts.

 Stay in the Loop